fortrabbit/legal/data-collection.md

 ## Data subject access

 You as an individual can request us to disclose if and what kind of data we have stored on you personally and for what reason.
-Please visit our [DSAR page](https://www.fortrabbit.com/dsar) for this.
+Please visit our [DSAR page](dsar-policy) for more details.